 Warmhouse Beach, located in the northwest corner of the Olympic Peninsula in Washington State, was added to the U.S. Environmental Protection Agency’s (EPA) National Priority List (NPL) in 2013.
 Since being added to the NPL list, EPA Region 10 has conducted a Remedial Investigation and Feasibility Study for the site and is currently in the process of determining the best approach for clean-up.

 The Lower Duwamish Waterway (LDW), a five-mile segment of Seattle’s Duwamish River located, was declared a Superfund Site in 2001.
-EPA Region 10 and the Department of Equality have been working to complete a Remedial Investigation, Feasibility Study and Record of Decision processes to determine the best method for clean-up.
+EPA Region 10 and the Department of Ecology have been working to complete Remedial Investigation, Feasibility Study, and Record of Decision processes to determine the best method for clean-up.

-The Portland Harbor Superfund Site, an in-river portion of the lower Willamette River in Portland Oregon, was declared a Superfund Site in 2000.
-EPA Region 10 and the Oregon Department of Equality have been working to complete a Remedial Investigation, Feasibility Study and Record of Decision processes to determine the best method for clean-up.
+The Portland Harbor Superfund Site, an in-river portion of the lower Willamette River in Portland, Oregon, was declared a Superfund Site in 2000.
+EPA Region 10 and the Oregon Department of Equality have been working to complete Remedial Investigation, Feasibility Study, and Record of Decision processes to determine the best method for clean-up.

-Triangle designs, facilitates and documents community informational meetings and formal public meetings for the Portland Harbor Superfund Site in Portland, OR.
-In 2016, 2017, and 2018 Triangle facilitated large scale public meetings designed to maximize community participation by providing multiple options for public comment, translating meeting materials into Vietnamese, Russian, Spanish and Chinese.
-Triangle currently facilitates quarterly community leader meetings for a stakeholder group organized by EPA that includes, The Oregon Department of Equality, community advisory groups and other individuals representing community organizations in Portland.
+Triangle designs, facilitates, and documents community informational meetings and formal public meetings for the Portland Harbor Superfund Site in Portland, OR.
+Between 2016 and 2018, Triangle facilitated large-scale public meetings designed to maximize community participation by providing multiple options for public comment; translating meeting materials into multiple languages including Vietnamese, Russian, Spanish, and Chinese; and maintaining working relationships with over 40 community leaders in Portland.
+Triangle currently facilitates quarterly community leader meetings for a stakeholder group organized by EPA that includes the Oregon Department of Equality (DEQ), community advisory groups, and other individuals representing community-based organizations in Portland.